Species discrimination

 At present, the KERNO-F classifier places trains in ‘NBHF’ (porpoise-like narrow band high frequency clicks), ‘Other cetaceans’, ‘Boat sonars’ or ‘Unclassed’.

-Work is proceeding on how to distinguish species for this specific case, and there are many other places where it would be useful.
+Work is proceeding on how to distinguish species in many places where it would be useful.

 Third-party access is now available in the F-POD app to full details of clicks, of trains, of encounters, and to the useful features the KERNO-F classifier derives as it proceeds.